Nictiz/HL7-mappings/generate/README.md

 - Project1/          : A project dir
   - build.properties : A file where parameters to the build script may be set (see below).
   - InputFolder1/    : One or more dirs containg NTS files.
 WARNING: all folder names starting with an underscore are ignored, while all other folders are included!
-  - \_components/    : The components specific for that project
+  - \_components/    : The components specific for that project - may be overridden using the components.dir parameter
   - \_reference/     : The fixtures and rules for that project.
 This folder is copied verbatim to the output folder.
 ```